Berliner187/UnixMonitor/README.md

 ## Changelog [ENG]
+#### Version 0.2.2
+- The load status of the machine has been moved to a separate method
+- Added a system of transitions between program windows
+- Added an art logo
+- Added additional actions for the user: closing the program and restarting
+- Partial refactoring of some functions

+#### Version 0.2.1
+- Improved the appearance of displaying resource information: the progress bar takes up more space, resource information is displayed in an improved form
+- Refactoring of some functions
+- Some of the individual operations are carried out in separate methods
+- Unnecessary data visualization methods have been removed

 #### Version 0.2.0
 - Stress test implemented
 - The essence of the stress test has been expanded: random calculations occupy all parallel threads